mikenguyen13/data_analysis/_book/20-endogeneity.md

 ### Proxy Variables

-Can be in place of the omitted variable,\
+-   Can be in place of the omitted variable

-\* will not be able to estimate the effect of the omitted variable \* will be able to reduce some endogeneity caused bye the omitted variable
+-   will not be able to estimate the effect of the omitted variable

+-   will be able to reduce some endogeneity caused bye the omitted variable

+-   but it can have [Measurement Error].
+Hence, you have to be extremely careful when using proxies.

 Criteria for a proxy variable:

 1. The proxy is correlated with the omitted variable.
-2. Having the omitted variable in the regression will solve the problem of endogeneity 3.The variation of the omitted variable unexplained by the proxy is uncorrelated with all independent variables, including the proxy.
+2. Having the omitted variable in the regression will solve the problem of endogeneity
+3. The variation of the omitted variable unexplained by the proxy is uncorrelated with all independent variables, including the proxy.

 IQ test can be a proxy for ability in the regression between wage explained education.